 I will admit that we are unlikely to raise chickens in our backyard or to stop buying bananas which have traveled thousand of miles to reach our grocery store.
 However, I hope we can teach our kids to ask questions about where their food came from, to eat locally as much as possible and to encourage them to support growers who raise and grow food in a sustainable manner.

-This Sunday, April 22nd, is Earth Day.
-In 2011, The Nature Conservancy introduced Picnic for the Planet, a fun event to encourage people to enjoy food and their loved ones while educating them about the benefits of eating sustainably raised and grown food.
+Earth Day is just around the corner.
+Several years ago, The Nature Conservancy introduced Picnic for the Planet, a fun event to encourage people to enjoy food and their loved ones while educating them about the benefits of eating sustainably raised and grown food.
 The Picnic for the Planet event encourages people to consider five things: Eat Local, Eat Smart, Eat Sustainably, Eat Green and Eat Out.
 People all over the world enjoyed picnics with their family and friends to celebrate the day.
 This year, The Nature Conservancy is reaching for new heights in their attempt to set a world record for the most people picnicking in a 24-hour period.
-Head to the Picnic for the Planet website to find out how participate.
-Scroll down in this post for a chance to win a fun picnic basket put together especially for this event.

 Whether you plan to picnic on Earth Day or our planning to spread your gingham blanket on the grass later in the spring or summer, you will need some ideas for salads and sandwiches that are easy to pack and tote in your picnic basket.
 The recipes listed below are some of our favorites to take on picnics or camping trips.

 Disclosure: The Nature Conservancy provided a gift basket for a giveaway.
 All opinions are my own.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.